PCRinus/looties-backend/README.md

 ```

 This is because prisma thinks the shell it is being run from is non interactive.
 To fix this, run the docker-compose in interactive mode.

+### CORS

+Be aware that you need 2 cors configurations:

+- One for the NestJS API
+- One for the websockets server

+There is a [cors middleware in the NestJS API setup](./src/main.ts), but you also need to configure cors in the websockets server [(chat for example)](./src/chat/chat.gateway.ts).